CGCookie/retopoflow/docs/v4/relax.md

 ## Selection

-Even though `Left Click` to select is not available while using the Tweak Brush, you can still select and deselect by using `Shift Left Click`.
+Even though `LMB` to select is not available while using the Tweak Brush, you can still select and deselect by using `Shift LMB`.
 Box Select `B` and Lasso Select `Ctrl Right Mouse Drag` are always available as well.